John Flynn (director)

-Biography
+John Flynn (March 14, 1932 – April 4, 2007) was an American film director, known for the taut and gritty style he brought to various crime, thriller, and action films.
+His best known works include The Outfit (1973), Rolling Thunder (1977), Best Seller (1987), Lock Up (1989), and Out for Justice (1991).

+Early life and education

 Flynn was born in Chicago and raised in Hermosa Beach, California.
-He served in the Coast Guard, and studied journalism with Roots author Alex Haley.
-Flynn received a degree in journalism from UCLA.
+He served in the Coast Guard, and studied journalism at the University of California, Los Angeles, where one of his teachers was Alex Haley.

+Career

 Assistant

 Flynn entered the film industry when Robert Wise hired him to do some research for a biopic of Robert Capa.
 The film never was made, but he got along with Wise who hired Flynn to work as his assistant on Odds Against Tomorrow.